Pele905/CatBot_public/README.md

 ### 2. Temperature Calibration Data

 The file `Python/temperature_control_PA.py` relies on a **hard-coded calibration** curve to ensure accurate temperature setting.
 This calibration is specific to the hardware setup and must be verified or updated for your system.
 In our setup, we observed a temperature offset when the temperature was higher than 30 °C. We found empirically that adding (1 / 0.96) × 0.0834 = 0.086 °C/°C, to the set temperature i.e., increasing it by 0.086 °C for every degree yielded the correct actual temperature.

+To calibrate the temperature settings of your setup, select a series of setpoints, for example, 30, 40, 50, 60, 70, and 80 °C and measure the temperature offset (ΔT) at each point.
+The temperature offset ΔT should vary linearly with the set temperature.
+The slope of this relationship indicates how much you need to adjust the set temperature to achieve the actual desired temperature.

 * **Calibration Function:** The relevant calibration logic is contained within the functions:
     ```python